shea-c4/WinFormsMultiLogProcApp1/README.md

 1. Press `F5` or go to `Debug` > `Start Debugging` to run the application.
 2. The main window (`MultiLogProcForm`) will appear, allowing you to interact with the features.

+By default the log file is process.log in the directory containing the executable.

 ### Troubleshooting